vitorp07/Kodistubs/docs/index.rst

 ------------------

 Kodi stubs are Python files can help you to develop addons for `Kodi (XBMC)`_ Media Center.
-Use them in your favorite IDE to enable autocompletion and view docstrings for Kodi Python API functions, classes and mehtods.
+Use them in your favorite :abbr:`IDE (Integrated Developement Environment)` to enable autocompletion and view docstrings for Kodi Python API functions, classes and mehtods.

 .. warning:: Kodistubs are literally stubs and do not include any useful code, so don't try to run your program outside Kodi unless you add some testing code into Kodistubs